Folks, just a little tease here for what's coming after the Arlen Specter and Judge Roberts story.

 Because Senator Kerry had long ago told a Pope where to go.

-And he was only, you know, he he put on the military uniform again 30 years later, trying to hide his liberalism behind it.
+And he was only, you know, he put on the military uniform again 30 years later, trying to hide his liberalism behind it.

-And he also took it took a shot at uh at uh uh hiding his liberalism behind Catholicism, but he got all crossed up.
+And he also took a shot at hiding his liberalism behind Catholicism.

 It's all for show on the left, folks.

-The stuff that's genuine they hide.
+The stuff that's genuine, they hide.

 They can't dare show us because they would finish even worse than they do.